vikaskumr/DataStructure/README.md

-# Collections of data structure questions in JavaScript
+# Collections of questions solved in JavaScript